 I walked about a bit, looking at the many cafés and poking my head into several small shops.

 I was then drawn by the tolling of bells that reverberated down the cobbled streets over to St. Nicholas Cathedral, a small, beautiful Baroque cathedral.

 I stayed for a while, sharing the church with a Japanese tour group that rushed through, their guide hurrying them in the back door and out the front without stopping.
 After a few minutes, I followed them out and soon found myself in the middle of the city’s outdoor market.

 A Popular Place in the City: The Market Colonnade

 The market was a tidy, little colorful place, filled with vendors selling fruits, vegetables, and clothing.
 It was squeezed between the woods running down the hill from Ljubljana Castle above, and the Market Colonnade on the riverbank, which was a long, low building of little cafés, cheese and butcher shops, and bakeries.
 Regardless of the time of day I passed, I always saw people engrossed in conversation at its little tables, sipping coffee or beer.

 At one end of the Colonnade, there were a few stands selling little art nouveau glass figurines and other trinkets.
 A group of Americans had gathered around their guide near one of them, she telling them where their bus would meet them later in the day.

 At the other end of the Colonnade was Ljubljana’s famous Dragon Bridge, with a dragon sitting atop a pedestal at each end.
 The symbol of the city, it’s one of its more photographed attractions in the city.
 It’s also just a three-minute walk from the modern glass funicular that goes up to the castle.

 Don’t Miss Ljubljana Castle

-I took the funicular up to the castle (€8 per adult, €5 for those over 60) to walk its ramparts and also see the view of the city rooftops with the snow-capped Karavanke Mountains in the distance.
+I took the funicular up to Ljubljana Castle (€8 per adult, €5 for those over 60) to walk its ramparts and also see the view of the city rooftops with the snow-capped Karavanke Mountains in the distance.
 Later, while walking around, I mistakenly entered a gift shop thinking it was the entrance to the coffee shop that overlooked the castle courtyard.